hn275/engr240-memo/memo/memo.typ

 == Security

 The current rate limiter implementation is done with a session ID, assigned via HTTP cookie, which protects the infrastructure from attackers who are on a web browsers.
-However, a script can be written in a such way that on each request, while having the same API key, does not encapsulate the HTTP cookie, and thus allow the attacker to make as many request as they like, which would overload the server, and thus preventing other users from consuming this service.
+However, a #link("https://github.com/hn275/engr240-memo/blob/main/memo/main.go")[script] can be written in a such way that on each request, while having the same API key, does not encapsulate the HTTP cookie, and thus allow the attacker to make as many request as they like, which would overload the server, and thus preventing other users from consuming this service.